On-demand alcohol delivery startup Saucey raises $5.4 million more

 TC: What about your customers?
 How do you make certain they’re of legal drinking age?

 CV: We require an ID to be checked and scanned on every single order.
 It doesn’t matter if you’re a super loyal customer of ours or you’re 100 years old.
-When you’re check out, you have to provide ID on delivery.
-You have to be the person who placed the order, too.
-Is someone’s wife answers the door and says her husband [who ordered from Saucey] will be back shortly, we don’t deliver.
+When you check out, you have to provide ID on delivery.
+And you have to be the person who placed the order.
+If someone’s wife answers the door and says her husband [who ordered from Saucey] will be back shortly, we don’t deliver.

 TC: Do underage people try to game the system?
 And what happens with product you can’t or won’t deliver?